 This artwork by Jaye Kang /@jcomik portrays Tu’er Shen, a Chinese deity who represents homosexual people.
 His name translates to “Rabbit Deity”.

-Even the Progress Pride Flag continues to evolve; a new Flag is in the making by Designer Valentino Vecchietti.
+Even the Progress Pride Flag continues to evolve; in 2021 a new Flag was made by Designer Valentino Vecchietti.
 The new flag includes the yellow triangle with a purple circle from the intersex community flag.

 The transgender Pride flag